AC Milan win Serie A for first time in 11 years

 Post update

 Attempt missed.
-Francesco Magnanelli (Sassuolo) right footed shot from outside the box is high and wide to the right.
+Francesco Magnanelli (Sassuolo) right footed shot from outside the box is too high.
 Assisted by Gregoire Defrel.

 Post update

 Attempt saved.
-Davide Calabria (AC Milan) right footed shot from the centre of the box is saved in the top centre of the goal.
+Davide Calabria (AC Milan) right footed shot from the centre of the box is saved in the top right corner.
 Assisted by Franck Kessié.

 Post update